ff13dfly/W3OS/APIs/exchange/README.md

         }
     ```

-- One single png file is used as resource to mint the NFT, the format of NFT will be write to as **raw** on Anchor data.

     ```Javascript
+        //iNFT template
         {
-            name:"iNFT_Name",
-            raw:{
-                source:"Alink_Of_Image",
             type:"2D",
             size:["SIZE_X","SIZE_Y"],
             puzzle:[        //pieces of iNFT.
 Will render by the array order, 0 is the background {
                         value:[      //where to get the number of hash "START",        //start position of hash string